MicrosoftDocs/visualstudio-docs/docs/ide/how-to-increase-chances-of-a-performance-issue-being-fixed.md

+---
+title: How can you increase the chances of a performance issue being fixed
+description: Addtional information and best practices for submitting performance issues in Visual Studio
+author: {github-id}        # seaniyer ms.author: {ms-alias}      # seiyer
+ms.date: {@date}           # the date - will be auto-populated when template is first applied ms.topic: reference  # the type of article
+---

 # How can you increase the chances of a performance issue being fixed?

 The "[Report a problem](https://aka.ms/vs-rap)" tool is widely used by Visual Studio users to report a range of problems.
 The Visual Studio team spots crash and slowness trends in user feedback and addresses issues impacting a broad swath of users.
 The more actionable a specific feedback ticket is, the more likely it will be diagnosed and resolved quickly by the product team.
 This document describes the best practices while reporting crash or slowness issues to make them more actionable.